 - Parent Plus: Families with young children may be eligible for learning assistance and other programs.
 Click here for more information and to apply.

 - Free Web Design Class: kids and teens can learn to design and manage their own website

 SchoolSeed Foundation and SCS are launching a relief fund to provide WiFi access to low-income families without service and digital devices for students without existing in-home devices.
 Implementation has not begun but watch for updates here

-Just a Few Tips for Staying Healthy
+A Few Tips for Staying Healthy

-10. Stay Healthy, Stay Busy:
+14. Stay Healthy, Stay Busy:

-Just a Few Options to Keep Busy:
+A Few Options to Keep Busy:

 - Follow all CDC guidelines to prevent exposure to and spread of COVID-19